marchuang6272/portfolio/README.md

         <div>
             <!-- <h1>Benjamin C Yang</h1> -->
             <p>
-            I am currently a 2nd year Masters student in the Mechanical Engineering Department of the University of Illinois at Urbana Champaign.
+            I am currently a Masters student in the Mechanical Engineering Department of the University of Illinois at Urbana Champaign.
 I am a graduate research assistant in the Reliable Autonomy Group @ UIUC.
 I aspire to become a full stack robotics engineer, working with both software and hardware. <br>

             In my free time I love to build and ride bikes, and apply endless upgrades to my ender3 printer.